francescotonini/xamarin_android_viewpager/README.md

 # Xamarin ViewPager sample

-An example on how to use ViewPager and fixed Tabs on Xamarin Android
+An example on how to use ViewPager with fixed tabs on Xamarin Android

 ### Credits